antonum/ha-iris-k8s/README.md

 kubectl apply -f iris-pvc.yaml
 ```

-How soon and under what condition the volume space would be extended, depents on the storage driver implementation.
+How soon and under what condition the volume space would be extended, depends on the storage driver implementation.
 For longhorn it takes few minutes, but requires PVC to be disconnected from the pod.
 So basically you'll need to stop the deployment, before the change would take effect.

 Besides high availability, most of the kubernetes container storage solutions provide convinient options for the backup, snapshots and restore.
 Details are implementation - specific, but the common convention is that backup is associated with VolumeSnapshot.
 It is so for Longhorn.

 `iris-volume-snapshot.yaml` is the example of such volume snapshot.
 Before using it you need to configure backups to either S3 bucket or NFS volume in Longhorn. https://longhorn.io/docs/1.0.1/snapshots-and-backups/backup-and-restore/set-backup-target/

-Longhorn provides web - based UI for configuring man managing volumes.
+Longhorn provides web - based UI for configuring and managing volumes.

 Identify the pod, running longhorn-ui component and establish port forwarding with kubectl: